locize/blog/source/_posts/i18next-vue.md

 }
 ```

-Now, during development, you'll continue to save missing keys and to make use of `lastused` feature. => `npm run serve`
+Now, during development, you'll continue to save missing keys and make use of `lastused` feature. => `npm run serve`

-And in production environment, `saveMissing` and `lastused` are disabled, and also the api-key is not exposed. => `npm run build`
+And in the production environment, `saveMissing` and `lastused` are disabled, and also the API key is not exposed. => `npm run build`

 [Caching](https://docs.locize.com/more/caching):